poo-un/poo-un.github.io/content/docs/_index.md

 ---
 linkTitle: "Introduction"
 title: "Introduction to Object-Oriented Programming"
-weight: 2
+cascade:
+  type: docs
 ---
 ___

 {{< callout type="info" >}}
   In this course, you’ll learn the fundamental skills of object-oriented programming for problem-solving.
-Select the language and the approach that best suit your interests and follow the course path.
 {{< /callout >}}

 ___